Veatrice Carabine '07

-Leslie Scheer, Class of 1975, was recognized with Bay Path University’s Bold Woman Award, established to recognize women who have dedicated their lives to being bold, taking risks, striving to achieve their goals with dignity and passion.
+In 2018, Leslie Scheer, Class of 1975, was recognized with Bay Path University’s Bold Woman Award, established to recognize women who have dedicated their lives to being bold, taking risks, striving to achieve their goals with dignity and passion.
 Scheer was honored with this award because she has devoted her career to providing care and support to the elderly population.

 After graduating from Bay Path, Scheer earned her bachelor’s degree in social work and master’s in gerontology at the University of Southern Florida in Tampa.
 Today, she is Executive Director of Elder Services of Cape Cod and the Islands.
 Founded in 1972, it is a nonprofit organization dedicated to promoting the welfare, enhancing the quality of life, and maintaining the dignity of older citizens in the towns of Barnstable, Nantucket, and Dukes counties.
 Overseeing more than 175 staff and volunteers who provide services ranging from home care to Ombudsman advocates to Meals on Wheels, Scheer has molded Elder Services into one of the most successful agencies in the Commonwealth.

-of One Award.
+New in 2018, the University announced the establishment of The Power of One Award.
 This honor recognizes an individual, who, through their outstanding philanthropy and service to the University, has carved a path for others to follow.
 Courtney Whalen, Class of 2000, and a 2009

 Since Whalen graduated, she has maintained strong ties to Bay Path, always willing to step up and volunteer her time and talent.
 As an undergraduate student, Whalen was the student government president, a member of Maroon Key Honor Society, and a student liaison to many College-related groups and committees, among her many activities.
 As an alumna, she became president of the Alumni Association Council, and in that capacity served as the alumni representative on the Board of Trustees.